deNBI/cron-backup/README.md

    A crontab when to run your cronscript.
 This image offers a log file (located under /var/log/cron.log) to which you may log your output, which is used by directing all output to stdout (i.e. * * * * * /mycronscript >> /var/log/cron.log 2>&1).

+4. This image supports backup rotation, therefore the BACKUP_ENABLED=true environemnt variable must be set.
+   Following env variables must/can be set:

+   * BACKUP_ROTATION_ENABLED - must be set to true to activate the Backup Rotation
+   * BACKUP_ROTATION_MAX_SIZE - Max Size of Backup folder (default 2)
+   * BACKUP_ROTATION_CUT_SIZE - Size to which the folder will be trimmed (default 1)
+   * BACKUP_ROTATION_SIZE_TYPE - Type of the Size ( default GiB - possible Types MB MiB GB GiB TB TiB)

-Next use this image with your docker-compose.yml (here an exmaple for a limesurvey/mysql backup container):
+Next use this image with your docker-compose.yml (here an example for a limesurvey/mysql backup container):

 ```
   limesurvey_backup: